Wilderness Adventure Boat Tours

-Join our ship, the Great Bear II, and her Crew as we explore some of the most remote, picturesque and unspoiled locations on the coast of British Columbia (and planet Earth)!
+Join our ship, the Great Bear II, and her Crew as we embark on a true wilderness cruise and explore some of the most remote, picturesque, and unspoiled locations on the coast of British Columbia (and planet Earth)!
 Choose from our scheduled departures or have us help design a Custom Trip that's just right for you.

-In early May we will begin our season in the more northerly and remote reaches of the Great Bear Rainforest with our trips to Inlets of The Grizzly - the Great Bear Rainforest in Spring.
-This year we are offering both 8 and 9 day trips.
+In May 2021 we will begin our season on the central coast of British Columbia, in the heart of the Great Bear Rainforest without trips to Inlets of The Grizzly - the Great Bear Rainforest in Spring.
+This year we are offering several 7-day trips and 8-day trips plus a 9-day trip.

-You will have opportunities to witness one of North America's most misunderstood carnivores, the Grizzly Bear, as they come to feast on the protein rich sedge grass, early salmon berries and roots from plants such as the skunk cabbage.
-If would like to witness the tenderness of these great bears with their cubs, this is the trip for you!
+On our wilderness boat tours along the British Columbia coast, you will have opportunities to witness one of North America's most misunderstood carnivores, the Grizzly Bear, as they come to feast on the protein rich sedge grass, early salmon berries and roots from plants such as the skunk cabbage.
+If you would like to witness the tenderness of these great bears with their cubs, this is the trip for you!

 The many species of birds that also come to these river estuaries at this time of year, to nest and raise their young are sure to impress you and warm your heart.